mqus/nft-rules/README.md

 # nft-rules
 A Collection of useful nftables rules for all applications (From simple 'open port x' over vpn with NAT to ssdp/upnp)

+**WARNING: The authors are not responsible for the security of your network.
+Please do use the examples provided here with care and try to understand the examples before copying it into your configuration.**

 All examples and documentation shown here are licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).

+All Snippets assume a simple stateful firewall including a filter table, an input and output chain.
+Some info to achieving this is [here](https://wiki.archlinux.org/index.php/Nftables#Simple_IPv4.2FIPv6_firewall)
 If a snippet doesn't work for you, file an issue and we'll try to help you and maybe improve the snippet in the process.

 ## Contribute